shieldgenerator7/Ersatzica/World/MagicItems.md

 Artyr was a merciless warrior.
 He would maim his foes and then drink their blood while they were still alive and conscious, but immobilized.

 He died in a last stand against a battalion of cats.
-His adreline-filled blood became an heirloom when he was felled.
+His adrenaline-filled blood became an heirloom when he was felled.

 Drinking a drop of blood grants thickened skin, increased muscle capacity, and an insatiable desire to kill.
 Perhaps also an increased healing factor?
 The effect wears off when the user pees out all the blood.

 Ship of Theseus: As long as the user has at least one Artyr blood cell in their body, they gain the full effects.
-Drinking more Artyt blood only increases the likely duration of the effect.
+Drinking more Artyr blood only increases the likely duration of the effect.

 The blood cells are immune to being digested.